arulmanisi/multisport-anomaly-engine/README.md

 Open-source engine to detect unusual patterns in cricket matches.
 It consumes structured ball-by-ball/phase data, scores deviations from baselines, and exposes a FastAPI endpoint for scoring.

+## PLAIX MVP (Day 1)
+- Backend MVP for cricket anomaly detection (placeholder rule-based scoring).
+- FastAPI service with `/health` and `/score` using `plaix` models.
+- Pydantic models for inputs/outputs; pytest tests for health and scoring.

 ## Features
 - Pydantic schemas for structured cricket events and anomaly outputs.
 - Simple, interpretable z-score anomaly detector (runs/wickets vs expected).